 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance members Barbara S. Hughes of Madison, Wisconsin and Tara Anne Pleat of Clifton Park, New York.
+This installment was written by Special Needs Alliance members Barbara Hughes, Esq. of Madison, Wisconsin and Tara Anne Pleat, Esq. of Clifton Park, New York.
 Barbara is a partner in the law firm of Hill, Glowacki, Jaeger & Hughes, LLP, where her practice is focused on special needs planning, elder law, and general estate planning and administration.
 A Fellow and past board member of the National Academy of Elder Law Attorneys (NAELA), in recent years she has consistently been recognized as one of the city’s best attorneys in Madison Magazine and selected as a Wisconsin estate planning and probate Super Lawyer in Law and Politics Magazine, ranking since 2009 as one of Wisconsin’s 25 top women attorneys.
 Tara is a founding partner of the law firm of Wilcenski & Pleat PLLC in Clifton Park, New York.
 She practices in the areas of Special Needs Planning, Elder Law, and Trust and Estate Planning and Administration.
 Tara writes and lectures frequently on issues affecting individuals with disabilities and their families.

 In everyday practice, trust and estate planning attorneys often advise clients and their family members about the importance and benefits of various trust arrangements.
 When planning for a family member with a disability, the dominant topics are ongoing asset management and preservation of eligibility for government benefits.